geraldholdsworth/DiscImageManager/README.md

 # Disc Image Manager
-This is a Delphi class used to load a retro disc image, read the catalogue and output any required files.
+Disc Image Manager is an used to load a retro disc image, read the catalogue and output any required files.
+In addition, it will also add files to the image, delete, and rename files and directories.
 So far, the following formats are supported:<br>
-• Acorn DFS<br>
+• Acorn DFS (Acorn and Watford formats) - Read and Write<br>
-• Acorn ADFS, floppy formats S, M, L, D, E, E+, F, F+ and Hard Discs<br>
+• Acorn ADFS, floppy formats S, M, L, D, E, E+, F, F+ and Hard Discs - Read and Write (not E+, F+ or big directory hard discs)<br>
-• Commodore 1541<br>
+• Commodore 1541 (not 40 track) - Read and Write<br>
-• Commodore 1571<br>
+• Commodore 1571 - Read and Write<br>
-• Commodore 1581<br>
+• Commodore 1581 - Read and Write<br>
-• Commodore AmigaDOS floppy and hard discs<br>
+• Commodore AmigaDOS floppy and hard discs - Read Only<br>
-Future additions are planned to be able to write files back to the images.<br>

-7th December 2020 - application and class migrated to Lazarus (https://www.lazarus-ide.org) and compiled for macOS.
-Future development will now be with Lazarus allowing Windows, macOS and Linux versions to be produced.<br>
+Project was written in Lazarus (https://www.lazarus-ide.org).
+Binaries are available for macOS 32 and 64 bit, Windows 32 and 64 bit, Linux 32 and 64 bit, and Raspbian 32 bit (Linux ARM 32 bit).
+Full source is available if you wish to compile for other systems.<br>